SAP/openui5-docs/docs/Step_8_Navigate_with_Flip_Transition_3e5f6f3.md

 ## Step 8: Navigate with Flip Transition

 In this step, we want to illustrate how to navigate to a page with a custom transition animation.
-Both forward and backward navigation will use the "flip" transition but with a different direction.
+Both forward and backward navigation will use the “flip” transition but with a different direction.
 We will create a simple link on the *Employee* view that triggers a flip navigation to a page that displays the resume data of a certain employee.
 Pressing the *Back* button will navigate back to the *Employee* view with a reversed flip transition.

 ***